Newspaper website design

 Other sets of articles have examined topic and keyword pages, the design and content of 404 error pages, and accessibility.

 "Navigating newspapers" was a series that argued that, in news, 'we are what we label', comparing the primary navigation schemes of the major UK newspaper websites.
+I also recently blogged specifically about changes to the BBC's navigation scheme: News, sport, weather, TV & radio - sensible BBC global navigation at last

-I've also written in depth reviews of redesigns of thelondonpaper in 2009, and The Mirror, Telegraph, Independent and Daily Mail re-designs (and beta redesigns) in 2008.
+I've written in depth reviews of redesigns of thelondonpaper in 2009, and The Mirror, Telegraph, Independent and Daily Mail re-designs (and beta redesigns) in 2008.

 I'm particularly interested in search over news content, and in 2006 wrote a lengthy series to survey search across British online newspapers, including homepage search box placement.
 I subsequently devised my Newspaper "Site Search Smackdown" in 2008.